Survival Analysis Fundamentals

 The core assumption is that covariate effects are constant over time.
 That is, the hazard ratio does not depend on .

-When this assumption is violated (e.g., a treatment effect that fades over time), the estimated represents a weighted average of the time-varying effect, with weights that depend on the risk set composition and baseline hazard, making interpretation difficult (Struthers & Kalbfleisch, 1986).
+When this assumption is violated (e.g., a treatment effect that fades over time), the estimated represents a weighted average of the time-varying effect, with weights that depend on the risk set composition and baseline hazard, making interpretation difficult.
+The weights of this average depend on the shape of the baseline hazard and cannot be determined in advance, so what the estimate is actually estimating is unknowable (Struthers & Kalbfleisch, 1986).

 Schoenfeld Residuals

-Schoenfeld residuals are used to assess the proportional hazards assumption.
+Schoenfeld residuals are used to diagnose potential violations of the proportional hazards assumption.
 They are defined at each event time for each covariate :

 is the value of covariate for the subject who experienced the event. is the weighted mean of covariate over the risk set, defined as: